-Spring is finally here, and while we might still have some restrictions, that doesn’t mean we can’t explore all of the beauty the UK has to offer.
+Spring is here and that doesn’t mean we can’t explore all of the beauty the UK has to offer.
 Ditch the concrete jungle that is Liverpool for a day and head to the coast, where you’ll find a selection of beautiful, sandy beaches near Liverpool you never knew existed.

 One of the North West’s most beautiful spots, Formby Beach is a National Trust nature reserve, complete with Red Squirrels, sand dunes and high sandy hills to explore.
 The beach is pristine and spans 13.2 kilometres, making it perfect for a coastal stroll.
 Soak up the sun while sprawled on the soft sand overlooking the Irish Sea, or check out the nearby nature reserve and the wildlife that inhabits the area.